1/Tuesday

-• ChiMe Activity Bulletin and Advertising Deadlines.
+• ChiMe Activity Bulletin Deadline.
 Last day for these submissions to the October ChiMe.
 Interested in organizing and hosting a virtual or in-person event?
 Find out how by checking out our guide to hosting events.

-• ChiMe Editorial Deadline.
+• ChiMe Editorial and Advertising Deadlines.
 Last day for editorial submissions to the October ChiMe.
 Please submit original articles, insights, puzzles, brain teasers, or short poems.
 Your fellow Chicago Area Mensa members would love to hear from you.

 • labor